bstrock/bstrock/README.md

-👋 Hi, I’m Brian Strock
+👋 Hi, I’m Brian Strock.

 🌐 I'm a GIS Developer from Eden Prairie, MN with a background in Geography, Political Ecology, GIS, and Cartography.